kirchners-manta/clustersets/README.md

 # Clustersets

 **This repository contains clustersets.** <p>
-**The aim is to provide peacemaker users with a choice of cluster sets.**
+**The aim is to provide peacemaker users with a choice of clustersets.**

 ## Structure